 - Elective Surgeries

 - Patient Consumerization

 1. AI & Machine Learning

 A report suggests that 2.5 quintillions of data bytes are produced every day.
-The numbers are such huge the even the healthcare establishments don’t have any idea on how to handle it purposefully and which is the reason, all these data just go in vain.
+The numbers are such huge that even the healthcare establishments don’t have any idea on how to handle it purposefully and this is the reason, all these data just go in vain.

 4. Mobile Health

 Mobile health again is one of the most widely used technologies that has redefined the healthcare sector in a large way.
 The use of digital solutions and connected devices provides access to personalized information.

 Unrestricted by geographical boundary limits, it has enabled providing patient care remotely.
 Using real-time data, diagnostic devices, smartphone-linked wearable sensors, and high-grade imaging has made remote healthcare delivery more frictionless and accessible.